 Performance

 I was doubtful at first, but Mr. Dunbar’s seemingly-unlikely assertion that a hollowed-out seat is more comfortable than a flat seat for a workbench stool was curiously correct.
-It’s not only more comfortable but more stable because instead of being perched on top of a flat surface, my posterior fits down into the seat giving me better purchase, another application of the time-tested “ butt clamp“ principle.
+It’s not only more comfortable but more stable because instead of being perched on top of a flat surface, my posterior fits down into the seat giving me better purchase and stability, another application of the time-tested “ butt clamp“ principle.
 This extra stability is a big advantage when using handtools at the workbench.
-And it has the added benefit of saving sleeping bench kitties from the indignity of sliding off onto the shaving-strewn floor.
+And it has the added benefit of sparing sleeping bench kitties the indignity of sliding off onto the shaving-strewn floor.
 Perish the thought!

 No matter how many scrapes, scuffs, dents, paint drips, or other abuse this stool has suffered, like a good pair of boots it has taken them all in stride without complaint